gilbertchen/benchmarking/README.md

 Backups were all saved to a storage directory on the same hard disk as the code base, to eliminate the performance variations introduced by different implementation of networked or cloud storage backends.

-Here are the elapsed real times (in seconds) as reported by the `time` command, with the user CPU times and sytem CPU times in the parentheses:
+Here are the elapsed real times (in seconds) as reported by the `time` command, with the user CPU times and system CPU times in the parentheses:

 |                    |   Duplicacy  |   restic   |   Attic    |  duplicity  |
 |:------------------:|:----------------:|:----------:|:----------:|:-----------:|